caplogCode/weatherKara/README.md

 ## Disclaimer
-This software can contain bugs and errors. \n If you have any questions, please contact: markuskara@icloud.com
+This software can contain bugs and errors. \n If you have any questions, please contact: markuskara@icloud.com This Webapp needs access to your current location, please pass the access so that everything is working fine.

 Now you are good to go.